 For many locations, a waterproof range of 8,000 to 10,000 mm works well for mild to moderate precipitation.
 If you generally ski in a wetter climate with heavier snow (meaning, the snow water equivalent, or the water content in the snow, is higher) or you want to use your ski jacket for the backcountry, a jacket with more waterproofness is a good call.

-Among the most waterproof ski jackets on our list is the Arc’teryx Sentinel, which provides 28,000 mm protection and is a great option for the backcountry.
+Among the most waterproof ski jackets on our list are the Arc’teryx Women’s Sentinel Jacket and Norrona Women’s Lofoten GORE-TEX Pro Jacket, which both provide 28,000 mm of water protection and are great options for the backcountry.

 Face fabric treatments, which can be eco-friendly formulas or chemicals toxic to the environment, can also make a jacket waterproof.
 And some ski jackets have sealed seams and waterproof zippers to help block moisture.